 WRC 2 in Italy:

-New name on top
+New name at the top

 A first-time winner is guaranteed in this season’s WRC 2 title fight as the series reaches its midpoint at this week’s Rally Italia Sardegna (8 - 11 June).